Hail and rain of varying intensity fell on areas of the country

-Today, Saturday, some areas of the country witnessed rainfall of varying intensity, ranging from heavy, medium and light, accompanied by hailstones.
+Yesterday, areas of the country witnessed rainfall of varying intensities, ranging from heavy, medium and light, with hailstones falling.

-The National Center of Meteorology stated in a statement that the “Fali” area in Sharjah witnessed heavy rain and small hail, while medium to light rain fell on “Shawka” and “Musaili” in Ras Al Khaimah, and “Al Madam” in Sharjah.

-The National Center of Meteorology had expected the formation of cumulonimbus clouds accompanied by rain in some eastern areas of the country and active winds with speeds reaching 40 kilometers per hour, stirring up dust and dirt, from 4 pm until 7 pm today.
+The National Center of Meteorology confirmed that the “Fali” area in Sharjah witnessed heavy rain and small hail, while medium to light rain fell on “Shawka” and “Massili” in Ras Al Khaimah, and Al Madam in Sharjah.
+The center had expected the formation of cumulus clouds accompanied by rain in some eastern areas of the country, and active winds reaching speeds of 40 kilometers per hour, causing dust and dirt, from 4 pm until 7 pm yesterday.

 #Hail #rain #varying #intensity #fell #areas #country